HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

     A credit is used each time ShortPixel optimizes an image or thumbnail by at least 5%.
 If we're not able to optimize an image or thumbnail by at least 5% then no credit will be used :-)
     Please also note that usually images in your Media Library have 3-5 thumbs associated and a credit will be used for each featured image or associated thumbnail that is optimized.

-= Why shall I use a wordpress plugin and not an offline tool? =
+= Why shall I use a WordPress plugin and not an offline tool? =
     Because ShortPixel algorithms were perfected while optimizing over 3.5 billion real-life images.
-    ShortPixel not only offers the best compression for JPEG, PNG, GIF and PDF files but it also saves you a lot of time.
+    ShortPixel not only offers the best compression for JPEG, PNG, GIF, and PDF files but it also saves you a lot of time.
 You just install it on your site and then ShortPixel will take care that all the images on your site are immediately optimized after upload.

 = Does optimizing images affect my ALT tags? =
     No, ShortPixel only optimizes images, it won't touch anything else like your HTML/CSS.